 Most Tritan products aren’t accepted in curbside recycling programs, and Eastman doesn’t provide a public recycling pathway for standard Tritan.
 So, even if it’s reusable, it’s not exactly circular.

-Eastman has made strides with Tritan Renew, a newer version with up to 50% certified recycled content through molecular recycling.6 It’s a step in the right direction.
-Still, it doesn’t change that Tritan, like all plastic resins, can contribute to microplastic pollution when it breaks down over time—primarily through repeated dishwashing, UV exposure, or abrasion.
+Eastman has made strides with Tritan Renew, a newer version with up to 50% certified recycled content through molecular recycling.2 It’s a step in the right direction.
+Still, it doesn’t change that Tritan, like all plastic resins, can contribute to microplastic pollution when it breaks down over time, primarily through repeated dishwashing, UV exposure, or abrasion.

 Compared to disposable plastics, Tritan has a much longer usable life.
-However, its environmental footprint is still significant compared to materials like glass, stainless steel, or even natural fibers.
-If your goal is to reduce reliance on plastic wherever possible, Tritan might be better—but it’s not your most sustainable option.
+However, its environmental footprint remains significant compared to materials such as glass, stainless steel, or even natural fibers.
+If your goal is to reduce reliance on plastic wherever possible, Tritan might be a better option, but it’s not the most sustainable choice.

 Care and Maintenance